calvan-liang/calvan-liang.github.io/projects/musiciansofmanoa.md

 The experience I received from this project is a huge transition point for me because it is my first time working as a group through a Github organization.
 As expected for the first time, there were problems with merging and incompatiable code.
 This exposed me to the strong coordination needed to work together as a group and combine our code via Github.
 I also became more familiar with React, which is a JavaScript library for creating user interfaces.
 This project increased my confidence in working as a group via Github since I have a better understanding on how to coordinate with team members when merging our code on Github.

-To learn more about this application, visit the Musicians of Manoa Github Homepage.
-For the source code, visit the Musicans of Manoa Github Organization Page.
+To learn more about this application, visit the <a href="https://musiciansofmanoa.github.io/">Musicians of Manoa Github Homepage</a>.
+For the source code, visit the <a href="https://github.com/musiciansofmanoa">Musicans of Manoa Github Organization Page</a>.